James McDonald (baseball): Los Angeles Dodgers

 He made his professional debut pitching for the Gulf Coast Dodgers in 2003, where he compiled a modest 3.33 ERA with 47 strikeouts over 48.2 innings of work, although unfortunately a case of tendinitis prevented him from pitching in 2004 and most of the 2005.
 But instead of opting for a rehab program, McDonald and others were still interested in his hitting ability.
 He made the switch to outfield, thinking he could still work with trainers while keeping occupied in left field, but after sub-.230 batting averages in '04 with the Gulf Coast Dodgers and again in 2005 with the Ogden Raptors, he expressed his desire to return to pitching.
 "When I was in the outfield, I felt like I was just running around.
 I am a lot more competitive when I'm pitching, it's more up to me to get guys out." he explained to Bill Shelley.
 In 2006, he was back on the hill full-time for the South Atlantic League's Columbus Catfish where he led the pitching staff with an ERA of 3.97 and 147 strikeouts in 143 innings of work but only managed to finish with a record of 5–10.
 McDonald started 2007 with the Inland Empire 66ers before he was promoted to the Double-A Jacksonville Suns.
 He was named the Dodgers' Minor League Pitcher of the Year in 2007.
 In August 2008, he was promoted to the Dodgers Triple-A affiliate, Las Vegas 51s.
 He went 1–0 in his first two starts, striking out 20 batters in that span.
 He was called up to the Dodgers on September 1, 2008.
 He made his major league debut on September 17, 2008, against the Pittsburgh Pirates, working one scoreless inning in relief.
 In February 2009, McDonald was named the #56 prospect in baseball by Baseball America.
 McDonald then earned a spot in the Dodgers' starting rotation to begin the 2009 season and started his first game in the majors on April 10, 2009, at Chase Field against the Arizona Diamondbacks, allowing five runs in a little over two innings.
 He made three more starts, only lasting as many as five innings in one (April 25 against the Colorado Rockies, his first career victory), and then was demoted back to the bullpen.
 With an ERA of 6.75, he was optioned back to AAA on May 14, and then recalled by the Dodgers on June 19.
 After being recalled, he pitched exclusively out of the bullpen the rest of the season.
 McDonald began 2010 in the starting rotation for the Albuquerque Isotopes.
 He was recalled by the Dodgers to start the game on July 19 against the San Francisco Giants.
 He made a few additional appearances in the bullpen for the Dodgers.
-On July 31, 2010, McDonald was traded along with outfielder Andrew Lambo to the Pittsburgh Pirates for reliever Octavio Dotel.